JackieBinya/jacqueline-binya-website/content/posts/css/extract-svgs.md

 ```
 Ensure that you save your changes.

+Congrats!!!🎊
-Congrats!!!🎊 You have successfully installed and configured the setting of the `vue-svg-loader`.
+You have successfully installed and configured the setting of the `vue-svg-loader`.

-Now, let's proceed to how we can use `vue-svg-loader` to incorporate SVG in Vuejs.
+Now, let's proceed to learn how we can use the `vue-svg-loader` module to embed SVG in Vuejs.

 ![using SVG loaders to embed svg in Vuejs](https://res.cloudinary.com/di70zcupa/image/upload/v1611925461/using-svg-loader_ximunw.png)

+- You first remove all the boilerplate code from the `App.vue` file in the `src` directory.
+- Then you copy and paste the code above in `App.vue` and save your changes.
+- The SGV I used exists as a standalone file in the assets folder as is named `sample.svg`, so depending on what you named your .svg file you may need to tweak the code above.

+The cons of using this method are:
+- Your template is kept clean,
+- And there are no limitations on how you can style or extend the functionality of your svg.

 ### References